etsubu/StonksBot/README.md

 # StonksBot

-StonksBot is a discord bot developed for a private server with features including fetching stock market data.
+StonksBot is a discord bot developed for community server of investors and traders.
+The features focus on fetching stock market related data and calculating different key ratios or values.

 ## Table of Contents